thejasvibr/thejasvibr.github.io/usho-visho/index.md

 As part of my PhD looking at how bats manage to [echolocate in groups](../research), I collected a multichannel audio-video dataset consisting of between 12-22 microphones and three thermal cameras.
 I call this combined recording system 'Uschichka' (Ушичка) (*OO-shi-ch-kaa*), the Bulgarian dimunitive for something with multiple ears.
-The Uschichka system was built with [Holger R Goerlitz](https://www.orn.mpg.de/person/26282/2902144) to record bat groups as they echolocate in their natural habitat.
+The Uschichka system was built with <a href="https://www.orn.mpg.de/person/26282/2902144" target="_blank"> Holger R Goerlitz</a> to record bat groups as they echolocate in their natural habitat.
 The dataset can provide direct glimpses into how bats change their flight and echolocation behaviours as the group size around them increases.